rust-lang/book/src/ch17-02-concurrency-with-async.md

 order they happen when running the program.

 There is only one async block in Listing 17-9, so everything in it runs linearly.
+There is still no concurrency.
 All the `tx.send` calls happen, interspersed with all of the `trpl::sleep` calls and their associated await points.
 Only then does the `while let` loop get to go through any of the `.await` points on the `recv` calls.

 To get the behavior we want, where the sleep delay happens between receiving each message, we need to put the `tx` and `rx` operations in their own async